tbrowder/raku-read-write-tests/README.md

 ## Running the test

-1. Edit file `run-rw-tests.p6` to set the value of array `@GB` to the number and size of tests to run (.
+1. Edit file `run-rw-tests.p6` to set the value of array `@GB` to the number and size of tests to run.
 2. Exexute file `run-rw-tests.p6`.
 A log will be generated and placed in the `logs` subdirectory (which will be created if it doesn't exist).